A well-organized spice cabinet makes preparing meals a lot less stressful, and saves you money.

 Time to fill the YouCopia spice rack.
 I put the baking spices in the top drawer, and then everything else.
 I kept spices that are somewhat similar together such as my cayenne, ancho chili powder and chipotle pepper.

-A couple things that I learned was that the square containers stack and fit better in the cabinets, and going forward, I will buy my spices in containers that fit in the YouCopia Spice rack.
+A couple of things that I learned was that the square containers stack and fit better in the cabinets, and going forward, I will buy my spices in containers that fit in the YouCopia Spice rack.

 I even have a bit more room.
 I think I will just leave the space empty.
 Too me it’s like having money that I don’t need to spend.
 I know, a little weird right?